Patriotism: History

 Enlightenment thinkers also criticized what they saw as the excess of patriotism.
 In 1774, Samuel Johnson published The Patriot, a critique of what he viewed as false patriotism.
-On the evening of 7 April 1775, he made the famous statement, "Patriotism is the last refuge of the scoundrel."
-James Boswell, who reported this comment in his Life of Johnson, does not provide context for the quote, and it has therefore been argued that Johnson was in fact attacking the false use of the term "patriotism" by contemporaries such as John Stuart, 3rd Earl of Bute (the patriot-minister) and his supporters; Johnson spoke elsewhere in favor of what he considered "true" patriotism.
+On the evening of 7 April 1774, he made the famous statement, "Patriotism is the last refuge of the scoundrel".
+James Boswell, who reported this comment in his Life of Johnson, does not provide context for the quote, and it has therefore been argued that Johnson was in fact attacking a false use of "patriotism" by contemporaries such as John Stuart, 3rd Earl of Bute (the patriot-minister) and his supporters; Johnson spoke elsewhere in favor of what he considered "true" patriotism.
 However, there is no direct evidence to contradict the widely held belief that Johnson's famous remark was a criticism of patriotism itself.

 Cultural aspects

-Culture is often an integral aspect of patriotism.
 Many patriotic people take pride in sharing a distinct, common culture, believing it to be central to their national identity and unity.
-Many are devoted to the preservation of their traditional culture and encourage cultural assimilation.
+Many are devoted to the preservation of their traditional culture and encourage cultural assimilation by people from other cultures.
 However, some of the more civic forms of patriotism tend to de-emphasize ethnic culture in favor of a shared political culture.

 Philosophical issues

 Patriotism may be strengthened by adherence to a national religion (a civil religion or even a theocracy).
 This is the opposite of the separation of church and state demanded by the Enlightenment thinkers who saw patriotism and faith as similar and opposed forces.
-Michael Billig and Jean Bethke Elshtain have both argued that the difference between patriotism and faith is difficult to discern and relies largely on the attitude of the one doing the labelling.
+Michael Billig and Jean Bethke Elshtain both argued that the difference between patriotism and faith is difficult to discern and relies largely on the attitude of the one doing the labeling.

-Christopher Heath Wellman, professor of philosophy at Washington University in St. Louis, describes that a popular view of the "patriotist" position is robust obligations to compatriots and only minimal samaritan responsibilities to foreigners.
+Christopher Heath Wellman, professor of philosophy at Washington University in St. Louis, says a popular view of the "patriotist" position is robust obligations to compatriots and only minimal samaritan responsibilities to foreigners.
 Wellman calls this position "patriotist" rather than "nationalist" to single out the members of territorial, political units rather than cultural groups.

-George Orwell, in his influential essay Notes on Nationalism distinguished patriotism from the related concept of nationalism: